GamingConsultant/LivingSkyrim4/Guides/Performance.md

 3. Navigate to Change Resolution and see which resoltions are available (this will be needed in step 7)

 	![alt text](https://github.com/GamingConsultant/LivingSkyrim4/blob/main/Images/Performance/per7.png)
-5. Navigate to where you instaleld Living Skyrim
+5. Navigate to where you installed Living Skyrim
 6. Run ModOrganizer
 7. At the top toolbar (the larger icons), select Tools then INI editor